Displays messages or turns on or off the command echoing feature. If used without parameters, echo displays the current echo setting.

 To echo a blank line on the screen, type:

-Do not include a space before the period.
-Otherwise, the period will be displayed instead of a blank line.
+Don't include a space before the period.
+Otherwise, the period appears instead of a blank line.

 To prevent echoing commands at the command prompt, type:

-When echo is turned off, the command prompt does not appear in the Command Prompt window.
+When echo is turned off, the command prompt doesn't appear in the Command Prompt window.
 To display the command prompt again, type echo on.

 To prevent all commands in a batch file (including the echo off command) from displaying on the screen, on the first line of the batch file type: